 What are you doing to build your faith community?
-Do you have people in your life who will support you and give you wise counsel when you face your pivotal circumstances?
+Do you have people in your life who will support you and give you wise counsel when you face your life-defining circumstances?
 If not, consider how you can begin to build your faith community.
 Find a church.
 Join a bible study or small group.
 Find a mentor.
 Invest in relationships with people who will be there for you when life causes you pain.

 I’d like to share a couple stories of women who leaned in to God.
 They’ve found purpose in their pain and have grown tremendously in their faith.
-They’ve both experienced raw, life-changing circumstances.
+They’ve both experienced raw, life-changing, life-defining circumstances.
 They both enthusiastically said “yes” when I asked if I could share their stories.
 It is their hope that God would use their experiences to encourage you, bring purpose to your pain, and build your faith as it has built theirs.

 Melanie is a single mom with two young daughters.